 - This means the issue of stockpiling large amounts of material that doesn’t have an end use is not part of our waste management practices.

 - 129 tonnes of steel

 What can you do?

-Find more information and your closest MidCoast Council waste facility here.
+Find your closest MidCoast Council waste facility here.

-Find out what waste items are suitable, or not, for each of your coloured bins here or for a useful A-Z guide of how to dispose of different types of waste, visit the 'What Goes Where?' resource on the Midcoast Waste Services website.
+For a useful A-Z guide of how to dispose of different types of waste, use our 'What Goes Where?' search function.